Bloomfield-FA21-CAT328/Guides-VersionControl/README.md

 # Guides

-New for 2016!
+Updated for Fall 2016!
 Here are some useful tips for this class and other classes as well.

 ## Version Control